-At March 31, 2010, CERC had accrued \$14 million for remediation of these Minnesota sites and the estimated range of possible remediation costs for these sites was \$4 million to \$35 million based on remediation continuing for 30 to 50 years.
+At September 30, 2010, CERC had accrued \$14 million for remediation of these Minnesota sites and the estimated range of possible remediation costs for these sites was \$4 million to \$35 million based on remediation continuing for 30 to 50 years.
 The cost estimates are based on studies of a site or industry average costs for remediation of sites of similar size.
 The actual remediation costs will be dependent upon the number of sites to be remediated, the participation of other potentially responsible parties (PRP), if any, and the remediation methods used.
 CERC has utilized an environmental expense tracker mechanism in its rates in Minnesota to recover estimated costs in excess of insurance recovery.
-In January 2010, as part of its Minnesota rate case decision, the MPUC eliminated the environmental expense tracker mechan ism and ordered amounts previously collected from ratepayers and related carrying costs refunded to customers.
-As of March 31, 2010, the balance in the environmental expense tracker account was \$8.3 million.
+In January 2010, as part of its Minnesota rate case decision, the MPUC eliminated the environmental expense tracker me chanism and ordered amounts previously collected from ratepayers and related carrying costs refunded to customers in 2010.
+Such refund was completed in August 2010.
 The MPUC provided for the inclusion in rates of approximately \$285,000 annually to fund normal on-going remediation costs.
-CERC was not required to refund to customers the amount collected from insurance companies, \$5.0 million at March 31, 2010, to be used to mitigate future environmental costs.
+CERC was not required to refund to customers the amount collected from insurance companies, \$5.0 million at September 30, 2010, to be used to mitigate future environmental costs.
 The MPUC further gave assurance that any reasonable and prudent environmental clean-up costs CERC incurs in the future will be rate-recoverable under normal regulatory principles and procedures.
 This provision had no impact on earnings.